ds-spec/build-your-own-git/notes/stage-4-read-tree-object.md

 ```

 - **040000**: Mode indicating the type (e.g., directory).
-- **tree**: Specifies the object type.
+- **tree**: Object type.
 - **3f79f7a...**: SHA-1 hash of the tree or blob.
-- **notes**: The filename or directory name.
+- **notes**: Filename or directory name.

 ---

 ### Why Trees?

-Blobs alone cannot associate content with filenames or directories.
-Trees bridge this gap by:

-- Connecting filenames to blob IDs.
-- Representing directory structures.
-- Storing file permissions.

-Trees are essential for organizing files and directories in Git repositories.
+Trees connect filenames to blob IDs, represent directory structures, and store file permissions, making them essential for organizing files in Git repositories.

+---

+### Challenge: Reading a Tree Object

+1. Use `git ls-tree <tree_sha>` to list the tree contents.
+2. Parse the tree SHA to identify directories and files.
+3. Verify the tree header; throw an error if missing.
+4. Transform the hash into a readable format to determine the file type (e.g., blob).
+5. Extract the filename from the tree output.
+6. Convert file content to its hash and present the result.